kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-07-englands-questionable-euro-2024-squad-selection.md

 There are no surprises in the goalkeeper selection.
 Jordan Pickford is the clear number one, he is [on the plane](https://x.com/bryansgunn/status/1798961697937568202?s=46&t=EwWKBMyY400eGGXYwoRkiw).
 Aaron Ramsdale has been second choice at Arsenal, and Dean Henderson spawned out of nowhere towards the tail end of the season for Crystal Palace.

 Watch for the steady theme of favoring and giving opportunities to Crystal Palace players in this squad.
-Crystal Palace had a good end to the season, and Gareth Southgate is a former player for Crystal Palace.
+Crystal Palace had a good end to the season, and Gareth Southgate is a former Crystal Palace player.

 ---